Logo

 That was not surprising; Red Auerbach went after the players of the highest intelligence and character, and then of course paid them horribly.

-Red Auerbach was known for choosing players for talent and motivation, with disregard for skin color or ethnicity.
+Red Auerbach was recognized for selecting players based on talent and motivation, regardless of skin color or ethnicity.

 Red Auerbach constantly added new black players to his squad, including Bill Russell, Satch Sanders, Sam Jones, K C Jones, and Willie Naulls.